Ravath/Storyder/README.md

  - LUCK : A standard test against luck.
 Decreases Luck by 1.
  - COMBAT:\<Ennemy,Hab,Str>+:\<Escape,Desc>:\<CombatType>;\<ENV>;\<VICTORY>;\<FLIGHT>; : Sets up a combat.
 	This will add a "start combat" choice to the paragraph.
+	The combat is done by following computed paragraphs.
-	Hence, the post-effects of the current paragraph will be actuated at the beginning of the combat.
+	Hence, the post-effects of the original paragraph have to be delayed.
+	If the combat is not played, the post-effects will not be actuated, and delayed untill the next combat is finished.
    - \<Ennemy,Hab,Str>+ : One or more ennemy to fight, two ennemies definitions are separated by ','.
      - Ennemy : Ennemi's name.
 	 - Hab 	  : Ennemi's hability